 - Is there a history of domestic violence, child abuse, or child neglect?

 - Is there any evidence of substance abuse?

-Anytime a parent is suspected or found guilty of domestic violence or substance abuse the courts can limit the custody rights of that parent.
-It is also within the court’s power to order parents to undergo anger management or substance abuse treatment before visitation or custody rights can be established.
+Anytime a parent is suspected or found guilty of domestic violence or abuse the courts can limit Parents’ custody rights.
+It is also within the court’s power to order parents to undergo anger management.
+Or substance abuse treatment before visitation or custody rights can be established.